Frequently Asked Questions (FAQ)

 How It Works:

-• NTP servers synchronize with authoritative time sources such as atomic clocks maintained by the National Institute of Standards and Technology (NIST).
+• NTP servers synchronize with authoritative time sources such as atomic clocks maintained by national institutes.

 • Data is continually updated in real-time, ensuring minimal time drift.